jhconning/DevII/notebooks/tools.md

 There is a larger 'stack' of libraries that together make up the scientific computing environment.
 In the early days of open-source computing it was very difficult to keep these all working together but solutions such as [anaconda](https://www.anaconda.com/products/individual) have simplified the process to one download file and a one-click installation.

+The Quantecon project has useful pages on [getting started](https://python-programming.quantecon.org/getting_started.html) with anaconda, and the basic operation of jupyter notebooks and the python programming language.

 R versus python?
 Try both.
 If your main purpose is econometrics and statistical computing, R has the more complete libraries for this purpose (although for machine learning, many people prefer python).
 Python might be a bit easier to learn and perhaps more versatile as a general purpose language with a wider user base, but this is a matter of opinion as R people will tell you there is very little they can't do.
 For building and solving general equilibrium models using numerical methods, python is a good choice,  particularly if you are coming from matlab.
 The  [QuantEcon](https://quantecon.org/) has good guides to scientific computing in python for economists.